How to use this guide?

 On mobile, this means:

-- We keep text to a minimum by prioritizing the most important info
+- We keep text to a minimum and prioritize the most important info

 - We get out of the way so users can get stuff done

 - We make their choices quick and easy so they can get on with their day

 Simple-seeming interactions can be full of hidden choices: